scristalli/parsimony/README.md

 and read ```tmd_doc.pdf``` or ```tmd_readme.pdf```, respectively. ```tmd_to_tm.pdf``` explains the TMD-to-Turing-Machine compilation process.

-Finally, to run and understand the Turing machine's you've generated, you'll need to navigate to:
+Finally, to run and understand the Turing machines you've generated, you'll need to navigate to:

 ```
 parsimony/src/tm/